 Cresswell’s Café

-Cresswell's Café’s cheap and cheerful breakfasts are the talk of the twin towns.
+The cheap and cheerful breakfasts at Cresswell's Café are the talk of the twin towns.
 In a nod to owner Allan’s Scottish roots, start your day with a full Scottish breakfast with haggis, square sausage and black pudding.
-Alternatively, play it safe with a traditional breakfast, or build your own breakfast instead.
+Alternatively, play it safe with a traditional breakfast, or opt for a legendary Sunday roast dinner.

 - Children’s breakfasts and meals on offer, and highchairs are available